-A multidisciplinary review panel representing a broad array of active transportation-related interests, such as expertise in bicycling and pedestrian transportation, Safe Routes to School projects, and projects benefitting disadvantaged communities will be convened to score the qualitative portion of the application.
+A multidisciplinary review panel representing a broad array of active transportation-related interests, such as expertise in bicycling and pedestrian transportation, Safe Routes to School projects, and projects that benefit disadvantaged communities will be convened to score the qualitative portion of the application.
 Panel members will not review or comment on applications from their own organization; or in the case of the County of San Diego, from their own department.
-Eligible applicants that do not apply for funding will be encouraged to participate.
+Eligible applicants that do not apply for ATP funding will be encouraged to participate in the multidisciplinary review panel.